python/devguide/getting-started/git-boot-camp.rst

 :ref:`here <committing>`.

 All pull requests have required checks that need to pass before a change can be merged.
+See :ref:`"Keeping CI green" <keeping-ci-green>` for some simple things you can do to help the checks turn green.

 At any point, a core developer can schedule an automatic merge of the change by clicking the gray ``Enable auto-merge (squash)`` button.
 You will find it at the bottom of the pull request page.
 The auto-merge will only happen if all the required checks pass, but the PR does not need to have been approved for a successful auto-merge to take place.